parmitage/primer/README.md

 - README.md  - this file
 - LICENSE    - the MIT license

+If you wish to use the C implementation, you must install gcc, GNU Make, flex and bison.

 To get started with the prototype implementation, you must install OCaml (at least version 3.11) as well as GNU Make.

 The makefile builds across Linux, Mac and Windows without the use of autotools so there is no separate configure step.
 Once Primer has built, set the environment variable __PRIMER_LIBRARY_PATH__ to point to the __lib__ directory on your computer.

-If you wish to use the experimental C implementation, you must install gcc, GNU Make, flex and bison.

 Hello, World!
 -------------